 It is important for you to complete this form in its entirety, as it:

-- Notifies the Financial Services Regulatory Authority of Ontario (FSRA) of your intention to surrender your mortgage agent licence.
+- Notifies the Financial Services Regulatory Authority of Ontario (FSRA) of your intention to surrender your mortgage agent level 1 or level 2 licence.

 - Ensures that you have properly exited the mortgage brokering business.